isomerpages/govtech-corp/media/technews/_posts/2019-02-16-post-How to get the most out of agile development.md

 and stakeholders can eliminate them.
 Otherwise, it is just another fancy idea that produces more noise than substance.</p>
 <p>I hope this article broadens your perspective on what is essential in
-agile development and how it can work better.
-Reach me at steven_koh@tech.gov.sg for comments and feedback.</p>
+agile development and how it can work better.</p>